YitayalK/rossmann-sales-prediction/README.md

 # Rossmann Pharmaceuticals Sales Forecasting

-This project is an end-to-end solution to forecast daily sales for Rossmann Pharmaceuticals stores up to six weeks ahead.
-Using datasets from Kaggle (train.csv, store.csv, and test.csv), the solution covers data exploration, cleaning, feature engineering, model building (both classical machine learning and deep learning approaches), and serving predictions via a REST API.
+This project is an end-to-end solution to forecast daily sales for Rossmann Pharmaceuticals stores.
+The solution covers data exploration, cleaning, feature engineering, model building (both classical machine learning and deep learning approaches), and serving predictions via a REST API.

 ## Table of Contents